Sun Ma Sze Tsang: Charity

-Sun was a charitable man who had attended the Tung Wah Charity Show for many years, performing his hits like Man Ok Yan Wai Shou, Emperor Kuang-hsu Mourns Consort Zhen.
+Tang was a charitable man who had attended the Tung Wah Charity Show for many years, performing his hits like Man Ok Yan Wai Shou, Emperor Kuang-hsu Mourns Consort Zhen.
 His performances garnered huge amount of donations and were seen by TVB, the largest Hong Kong TV station, as the most important performance in the Tung Wah Charity Show.
-He, therefore, gained the nickname of 'Opera King of Charity' (慈善伶王) in Hong Kong.
+He, therefore, gained the nickname of "Opera King of Charity" (慈善伶王) in Hong Kong.

 Honorary professorship and honour

-Sun Ma Sze Tsang was appointed, in 1977, an honorary professor of the University of Cambridge.
+Tang was appointed, in 1977, an honorary professor of the University of Cambridge.
 In 1978, he was made a Member of the Most Excellent Order of the British Empire (MBE).

 Death

-Sun Ma Sze Tsang suffered from bronchitis and heart diseases.
+Tang suffered from bronchitis and heart diseases.
 There is a rumour that he was the last man in Hong Kong who had a special license to smoke opium.
-Sun Ma Sze Tsang died in hospital on 20 April 1997 at 8:30 pm after staying in hospital for 109 days.
+He died in hospital on 20 April 1997 at 8:30 pm after staying in hospital for 109 days.
 After his death, his sons, including TVB artist Johnny Tang, fought a court battle with their birth mother, Hung Jin-Mui, over their father's assets.
-Sun Ma Sze Tsang was buried at Tseung Kwan O Chinese Permanent Cemetery after a funeral service on 1 May 1997.
+Tang was buried at Tseung Kwan O Chinese Permanent Cemetery after a funeral service on 1 May 1997.